CNC Wiring: What I Thought Was a Good Idea

 Bottom-Uppers: you learnt that ‘A’ starts the alphabet (actually, you probably started at ‘a’) and ‘1’ starts the numbers and you slowly built on that through pre-school, school, university and beyond.
 You climbed a tree and you know, to some extent, of many of its boughs, branches.

-Top-Downers: You don’t know much about the tree.
-You don’t really have an understanding of what you are doing.
+Top-Downers: (ie Me) don’t know much about the tree.
+We don’t really have an understanding of what we are doing – we are winging it.

 My real point is, I have no idea what I am doing and I am top-downing when it comes to anything electrical/ electronic.
 I jumped out of that tree about a foot up the trunk around Ohms Law at school.